Skip to content

 Client->>R2: GET (direct download)

-Assets (user-uploaded videos/images) can be trimmed or have audio extracted.
+LIBRARY media items (user-uploaded videos/images) can be trimmed or have audio extracted.
 This uses a fire-and-forget pattern - the API returns immediately while processing happens in the background.
-Trim bounds (start_ms, end_ms, cuts[i].end_ms) are validated against AssetFile.duration_ms at the API layer before the worker is enqueued — out-of-range values return 400.
-If the asset is still processing (duration_ms IS NULL), the bounds check is skipped and the worker silent-clamps at render.
+Trim bounds (start_ms, end_ms, cuts[i].end_ms) are validated against the source MediaFile.duration_ms at the API layer before the worker is enqueued — out-of-range values (and PROJECT-scoped items) return 422.
+If the media file is still processing (duration_ms IS NULL), the bounds check is skipped and the worker silent-clamps at render.

 sequenceDiagram